Warxcell/files/README.md

 # PostUpload

 `Arxy\FilesBundle\Events\PostUpload` event is called right after File object is created.
 It is NOT called if existing file is found and re-used.
+At this moment file is located on local FS.

 # PreMove